-ssIf you have received a 90-day Immediate Roadside Prohibition, you may have some questions you would like answered.
-Read on to find out everything you need to know about 90-day driving suspensions.
+ssIf you have received a 90-day Immediate Roadside Prohibition in British Columbia, you may have some questions you would like answered.
+Learn about-90 day driving prohibition consequences in BC and read on to find out everything you need to know about 90-day driving suspensions.

 What does a 90-day suspension mean?

-A 90-day driving suspension is given to drivers who register a ‘fail’ reading on an approved screening device (ASD).This means their blood alcohol content is above 0.08 per 100 millilitres of blood.
-A 90-day suspension is also given to drivers who refuse to blow into an ASD.
+A 90-day driving suspension is given to drivers who register a ‘fail’ reading on an approved screening device (ASD).This means their blood alcohol content is above 0.08 per 100 milliliters of blood.

 When does my 90-day driving prohibition start?

 As the name suggests, the driving prohibition starts immediately.
 Your car will be towed and impounded.
 You cannot drive home.
 You must ask someone to collect you or make other arrangements.

 Can I drive after my 90-day suspension?

 You must also complete any other demands required of you, such as the Responsible Driver’s Program.

 When my 90-day suspension is up, can I get my license back?

 To do this, you must go to an ICBC licensing office.
 There is a $250 reinstatement fee.

 What are the consequences of a 90-day IRP?

-- A driving ban for 90 days
+- A driving ban – you will be prohibited from driving for 90 days;

 It can significantly disrupt your life, harming your ability to work, and maybe even damaging your future career prospects.

-How to dispute an IRP?
+How to dispute a 90- dayIRP?

 Should I use a lawyer?

 There are various defences you can rely on to successfully overturn an IRP.
-However, many of them are technical and require an in-depth knowledge of drink driving laws.
+However, many of them are technical and require an in-depth knowledge of drunk driving laws.

 If you have been given a 90-day driving suspension, please contact us at Mickelson & Whysall.
 We can help you dispute the IRP.